Rullbenga/rg_master/_posts/19/dec/2019-12-25-nike-website-concept-design.md

 feature_image: images/19/dec/nike-jordans-website-concept.jpg
 ---

 I made this web design when I first began to mock up websites, I saw everyone on dribbble doing it and thought I'd take a crack at it.
+It did pretty good, a lot of people liked it.
+You can find it on dribbble [here](https://dribbble.com/shots/6769259-Jordan-1-s).